ysoseerius/e_care_new/README.md

 <h3>Expected List of Features:</h3>

-<h6>1.QR code login and  account registration</h6>
+1.QR code login and  account registration
 	-There are different type of accounts such as the patients and health care group.
-	-Member of health care group will help users to create an account then give QR code for them to scan and login in their own .
+	-Member of health care group will help users to create an account then give QR code for them to scan and login in their own

 2.Appointment management
 	-Patients have a booking with health care group before they come to the connected clinic/hospital